Alderney: Second World War

 The Royal Navy blockaded the islands from time to time, particularly following the liberation of Normandy in 1944.
 Intense negotiations resulted in some Red Cross humanitarian aid, but there was considerable hunger and privation during the five years of German occupation, particularly in the final months when the Germans themselves were close to starvation.
 The Germans surrendered Alderney on 16 May 1945, eight days after the Allies formally accepted the unconditional surrender of the armed forces of Nazi Germany and the end of World War II in Europe, and seven days after the liberation of Guernsey and Jersey.
 2,332 German prisoners of war were removed from Alderney on 20 May 1945, leaving 500 Germans to undertake clearing up operations under British military supervision.

 The people of Alderney could not start returning until December 1945 due to the huge cleanup operation needed simply to make the island safe for civilians.
 When the islanders returned home they were shocked to see the state of the island, with many houses completely derelict: the Germans had burned anything wooden, including front doors, for fuel.
 Archival and object evidence of the general evacuation in 1940 and the subsequent occupation of Alderney can be found in the Alderney Society Museum.

+In 1949, two former SS officials from the Lager Norderney concentration camp, SS Obersturmführer Adam Adler and Lagerführer Heinrich Evers, were prosecuted in France for crimes committed during their administration of the camp.
+Adler was sentenced to ten years, while Evers received a seven-year sentence.
+Members of the Association des Anciens Déportés d'Aurigny considered the sentences overly lenient.
+A 1945 British military report, known as the Pantcheff Report, documented that eight French nationals had perished in the Alderney camps.

+In May 2024, an investigative commission led by Lord Pickles concluded that between 641 and 1,027 individuals likely died in the Nazi camps on Alderney.
+The report highlighted the atrocious conditions faced by forced labourers, who endured starvation, dangerously long hours, hazardous construction tasks, frequent abuse, torture, inadequate housing, and, in some cases, execution.

 A series of tunnels also remain in place on Alderney, constructed by forced labour.
 These are in varying degrees of decay, being left open to the public and the elements.